macromania/litmus-poc/README.md

 [ '2.9.0' '2.10.0' '2.11.0' '2.12.0' '2.13.0' '2.14.0' '3.0-beta1' ]
 ```

+>**Installation modes**
+>
+> Litmusctl can install a Chaos Delegate in two different modes.
+>
+> 1. cluster mode: With this mode, the Chaos Delegate can run the chaos in any namespace.
+It installs appropriate cluster roles and cluster role bindings to achieve this mode.
+It can be enabled by passing a flag --installation-mode=cluster
+>
+> 2. namespace mode: With this mode, the Chaos Delegate can run the chaos in its namespace.
+It installs appropriate roles and role bindings to achieve this mode.
+It can be enabled by passing a flag --installation-mode=namespace
+>
+> ⚠️⚠️⚠️ **Previously we installed Litmuschaos in `litmus` namespace.
+So, in this guide, we will install Chaos Delegate in `namespace mode`.** ⚠️⚠️⚠️

 ## Configure Listmusctl Config

 Litmusctl is using the `.litmusconfig` config file to manage multiple accounts